-DeRay Mckesson's lilting voice can be hypnotic and endearing as narrates this mixture of memoir and call to action.
+DeRay Mckesson's lilting voice can be hypnotic and endearing as he narrates this mixture of memoir and call to action.
 He explores how he decided to stand at the front lines in the Ferguson, Missouri, protests and ultimately quit his job to pursue greater racial equality through the Black Lives Matter movement.
-Whether he's discussing the police misconduct he witnessed, his own insecurities, or the amazing mentors, friends, and heroes he's met along the way, Mckesson's energy proves warm and positive.
+Whether he's discussing the police misconduct he witnessed, his own insecurities, or the amazing mentors, friends, and heroes he’s met along the way, Mckesson’s energy proves warm and positive.
 His is a welcoming tone, given the ugliness he and others have experienced in the face of structural inequality.
 Even when recounting his darkest experiences, Mckesson avoids too harsh a tone so as to keep his narration in line with the hopeful message of his prose.
 L.E. © AudioFile 2018, Portland, Maine [Published: DECEMBER 2018]

 Trade Ed.
 Penguin Audio 2018

 Get our FREE Newsletter and discover a world of audiobooks.

 No algorithms here!

 We pick great audiobooks for you.